luau-lang/luau/rfcs/recursive-type-unrestriction.md

 ```
 as discussed at the [Roblox DevForum](https://devforum.roblox.com/t/regression-with-genericrecursively-defined-types/1616647).

+Examples like this are quite common in TypeScript code, for example in [ReduxJS](https://github.com/reduxjs/redux-thunk/blob/master/src/types.ts).

 ## Design

 *This section to be filled in once we decide which alternative to use*